CS5008Fall2025/homework-sorts-jroberge16/Report.md

 ## Deeper Thinking
 Sorting algorithms are still being studied today.
 They often include a statistical analysis of data before sorting.
 This next question will require some research, as it isn't included in class content.
 When you call `sort()` or `sorted()` in Python 3.6+, what sort is it using?

+__Answer:__

 #### Description
 Python's sort function relies on the algorithm `Timsort`. `Timsort` is what we call a hybrid algorithm.
 Every sorting algorithm has benefits and and draw backs and hybrid algorithms tries to maximize the benefits and minimize the cost of each algorithm.
 Hybrid algorithms accomplish this by  merging multiple algorithms into one. `Timesort` is backed by two algorithms, insertion and merge.
 Let's break down the major steps of this algorithm

 ##### TimSort Steps:
-1. First we break our array into chunks whihc are called runs.
+1. First we break our array into chunks which are called runs.
 These runs are generally 32 to 64 elements long.
     <br>1.1 (Optimization) Insertion Only: If the array is of a certain size we just run insertion sort and therefor reduce the overhead of the entire algorithm.<br><br>
 2. We then sort each run using insertion sort.
-    <br>2.2 (Optimization) Reverse it: When using insertion sort we identify if the run is in descending order, and if it is we then reverse it.<br><br>
+    <br>2.2 (Optimization) Reverse it: When using insertion sort we identify if the run is in descending order, and if it is we then we reverse it.<br><br>
 3. We then take each chunk and perform merge from merge sort.
     <br>3.1 (Optimization) Gallop Mode: This merge sort is adaptive because it will recognize when a particular sub array has been added back to the main array multiple times.
 When this happens the algorithm "gallops" over items by using binary insertion.
 This allows us to insert multiple value at once and reduce the number of comparisons on average.
     <br>3.2 (Optimization) Adaptive Merging: We will also calculate the size of each array and merge arrays that are considerably smaller together.

 `Timsort` is powerful because it is designed to detect patterns within data and then use those patterns to it advantage.
 [5, 1]

 #### Visualize